HarBland/ECET344FinalProject/README.md

 # ECET344FinalProject
 The Final Project For ECET344
-This project was made for the Fall 2021 semester at NJIT Desingers and Programmers: Harry Blanda and Kevin Branco
+This project was made for the Fall 2021 semester at NJIT
  *   Name: Harry A. Blanda and Kevin Branco
  *   Date: 12/9/2021
  *   Course ID: ECET 344-001